Ileodictyon cibarium: Description

 Prior to the opening of the outer skin, the fruit body is egg-shaped and white to greyish.
 After opening, it is a whitish mesh-like ball measuring up to 25 cm in diameter.
 The different growth stages of L. cibarium were illustrated by John Buchanan.

 Ileodictyon cibarium is similar to and sometimes confused with Ileodictyon gracile (smooth cage fungus), which is also native to Australia.
 The two species are both whitish, mesh balls of similar size, but can be differentiated by characteristics of the receptacle arms that form the mesh.
 I. cibarium has a thicker mesh with arms that are wrinkled, about 5 times wider, elliptical in cross section, and not thickened where the arms meet, compared to I. gracile.

+Ecology

+The strongly smelling gleba is used to attract flies as a part of the fungi's reproductive cycle, in order for flies to disperse spores to new locations.

+In Māori culture

+Ileodictyon cibarium is associated with the presence of gods in Māori mythology.
+Several of the names for the species refer to whaitiri, the atua and personification of thunder, this is because of the frequent appearance of I. cibarium fruit bodies following thunderstorms, while others describe the baskets as the fishing nets of Taramainuku, a god associated with the Matariki star cluster.
+The unopened fruiting bodies are a traditional food source, especially in the Hawkes Bay area, cooked in the ashes of a fire or in a hāngī.
+The fungus may be the namesake of the town Waipukurau, with the name suggesting a watering hole where I. cibarium is soaked before eating.